ilay-rubin/PortalWeb-Project/Vod-Route/README.md

-# vod-route
+# Vod-Route
 Log-in Route that works with VOD files.

 # Steps To Upgrade The Code on Production

-Work-Dir: k8s-master-production:/xxx/xxx/xxx/PORTAL/vod-route #NOTE Check the ".env" & "values" files.
+Work-Dir: k8s-master-production:/xxx/xxx/xxx/PORTAL/Vod-Route #NOTE Check the ".env" & "values" files.

 Pay attention to the tag name, that is, every time you upload a version, just increase the number by 1.